 Convinced an Elopement Wedding is Right for You?

 Give us a call and come take a tour of Burruss Mill Falls!
 It’s the perfect option for an elopement wedding in a unique setting that’s both beautiful and intimate.
-Click here to schedule a time to see our venue in person and learn more about our affordable, all-inclusive wedding packages.
+Call us at 770-205-7641or click here to schedule a time to see our venue in person and learn more about our affordable, all-inclusive wedding packages.